-When creating surfaces for adjacent materials intended as input to tetrahedralization, isosurface values are chosen to prevent materials from overlapping.
-Overlapping surfaces lead to failure during the tetrahedralization step.
-In practice, some iteration is needed to find isovalues that provide nonoverlapping interior surfaces.
-Additionally, if the neighboring surfaces are too close, the tetrahedralization will result in a large amount of tiny elements on the boundary.
-Hence, in general a small void is needed between the elements when employing this technique.
-Alternatively, surfaces that show some kind of overlap can be intersected with each other, forming small additional compartments which can be assigned later to one of the neighboring volumes.
+In practice some iteration is needed to find isovalues that provide non overlapping interior surfaces.
+Alternatively surfaces that show some kind of overlap can be intersected with each other forming small additional compartments which can be assigned later to one of the neighboring volumes.